Sha5hwati/Makefile-Builder/README.md

 Aim
 ---
-To automate the process of building a pure C++ projects using a Makefile.
+To automate the process of building a pure C++ project by creating a Makefile.
 This application generates the ```Makefile``` for a project.

 Features
 ---